apache/cloudstack-docs-install/source/aws_interface.rst

 |

 Second is an S3 example.
-Replace the Access and Secret keys with your own, as well as the endpoint of the service.
-Be sure to also update the file paths to something that exists on your machine.
+The S3 interface in CloudStack is obsolete.
+If you need an S3 interface you should look at systems like RiakCS, Ceph or GlusterFS.
+This example is here for completeness and can be adapted to other S3 endpoint.

 Example 2.
 An S3 Boto Example